Iowa Park, TX

 The conditions we maintain across the entire 86-unit climate envelope:

-• Relative humidity: below 60% year-round (typically 40–55% in stable weather; the dehumidification system steps up during summer high-humidity events).
+• Relative humidity: below 60% year-round (typically 40 to 55% in stable weather, and the dehumidification system steps up during summer high-humidity events).

 • Temperature: 55°F to 80°F year-round (cooler in summer, warmer in winter, never approaching freezing or ambient summer extremes).